 The Company accounts for the Public Warrants and Private Warrants (as defined below) in accordance with the guidance contained in ASC 815 (Subtopic 40), Derivative and Hedging - Contracts in Entity's Own Equity ("ASC 815-40"), and the U.S. Securities and Exchange Commission ("SEC") Division of Corporation Finance's April 12, 2021 Public Statement, Staff Statement on Accounting and Reporting Considerations for Warrants Issued by Special Purpose Acquisition Companies ("SEC Statement"), under which, subsequent to the Business Combination, the 15,000,000 common share warrants issued by SOAC as part of the units offered in its initial public offering ("Public Warrants") were determined to meet the criteria for equity classification, while the 9,500,000 private placement common share warrants issued by SOAC in a private placement simultaneously with the closing of the initial public offering ("Private Warrants") did not meet the criteria for equity classification and must be recorded as liabilities.
-Specifically, the terms of the Private Warrants provide for potential changes to the settlement amounts dependent upon the characteristics of the warrant holder, and, because the holder of a Private Warrants from being classified in equity and should be classified as a liability.
-Accordingly, the Company classified the Private Warrants as liabilities measured at fair value and adjusts the Private Warrants to their fair value at the end of each reporting period.
+Specifically, the terms of the Private Warrants provide for potential changes to the settlement amounts dependent upon the characteristics of the warrant holder, and, because the holder of a Private Warrant is not an input into the pricing of a fixed-for-fixed option on equity shares, such provision would preclude the Private Warrants as liabilities measured at fair value and adjusts the Private Warrants to their fair value at the end of each reporting period.
 The warrant liability is subject to re-measurement at each balance sheet date until exercised with any changes in fair value being recognized in the Company's statement of loss and comprehensive loss.